Stephens & Stephens EEOICPA Law Firm

 Before joining the firm, Ms. Neff acquired valuable experience in a broad range of civil litigation matters as a clerk for the United States Attorney’s Office for the Western District of New York.

-EDUCATION: University at Buffalo School of Law (J.D.)
+EDUCATION: SUNY at Buffalo School of Law (J.D.)
 University at Buffalo (B.S., Business Administration)

 ADMISSIONS: United States District Court, Western District of New York United States Bankruptcy Court, Western District of New York â€¢ New York State Courts

 ASSOCIATIONS: Member, Bar Association of Erie County Member, Autism Society of Western New York Member, Asian Connection of Western New York